 Nor do they ever say that appeals to the extra-legal (“natural”) rights that they wish to invoke, for example, rights of “freedom of expression, freedom of religion, freedom of association” and so on (2002: 64) are “merely misperceptions of the legal consequences of the [conventional] system itself.”
 For M&N, it is entirely sensible to oppose a restriction of speech by invoking a moral right to free speech that is the justification for existing or proposed legal conventions that are protective of speech, while it is unreflective confusion to oppose a restriction on someone’s use of her property by invoking a moral right to property that is the justification for existing or proposed legal conventions that are protective of property.
 The result is a ban on appeals to any sort of natural rights arguments in the assessment of positive law governing property, contract, or taxation.
 M&N are comfortable with this ban partly because they construe any appeal to natural rights of property as bare, foundationless assertions.
 Any such appeal simply takes such rights “… as given, and neither in need of justification nor subject to critical evaluation” (2002: 8).
 I hope that one lesson of this book is that libertarian theorists – including those who cast their arguments in the language of natural rights – do not take property rights “as given, and neither in need of justification nor subject to critical evaluation.”

 M&N do offer a rationale for distinguishing between “the basic personal rights: freedom of expression, freedom of religion, freedom of association” and so on (2002: 64) and rights to enter into voluntary economic contracts and to retain the fruits of one’s labor.
 Their claim is that the former rights are included within the “… degree of sovereignty over themselves [that individuals retain] even when they are members of a collective social order” (2002: 64) while the latter rights are not.
 For, M&N maintain, the choices or activities that are protected by “basic personal rights” are “at the core of the self” (2002: 66), while the choices and activities protected by the economic rights are not.
 However, this claim is deeply problematic.
 This affirmation of basic personal rights runs counter to M&N’s general skepticism about extra-legal rights.
-If, despite that skepticism, M&N affirm extra-legal rights of expression, religion,
+If, despite that skepticism, M&N affirm extra-legal rights of expression, religion, peaceful conditions of cooperation than it would have to demand adherence to a particular religion for the same reason.
+To champion other liberal rights while belittling economic freedom is morally inconsistent.
+That is the libertarian position.
+(2002: 66)

 And, then, M&N offer no rebuttal to this challenge.
 They simply say that, “we are out of sympathy with it” (2002: 66).

 M&N’s core argument seems to turn on the proposition that, if the state articulates and enforces rules that enable people to enjoy certain property rights, taxes and regulates that property in various ways, provides diverse goods or services to property holders and others, and those property holders are better off than they would be without the state, then those propertied individuals cannot claim that the taxes and regulations imposed on them by that state are unjust.
 (For M&N, it is really easy for the state to render everyone better off since the alternative to the state is the Hobbesian state of nature.)
 Here’s one (fictional) example that brings out the implausibility of M&N’s key proposition.
 Recall the original (1960) version of the movie, The Magnificent Seven.
 Calvera (played by Eli Wallach) and his band of banditos have been preying upon a village of peaceful Mexican farmers for years.
-Some of the villagers convince Chris Adams (played by Yul Brynner) to recruit a band of out- of-work good guys to protect the village against the banditos in exchange for food and lodging.
+Some of the villagers convince Chris Adams (played by Yul Brynner) to recruit a band of out-of-work good guys to protect the village against the banditos in exchange for food and lodging.
 (However, let us ignore this contract as we should ignore any claim that the state is created by a social contract.)
 The banditos attack; but they are driven off by Brynner and his six colleagues.
 But, now envision a philosophical epilogue to the movie in which Adams finds and reads The Myth of Ownership.

 Enlightened by this work, Adams announces that he and his heroic colleagues will be constituting themselves as a state and as this state they will be sticking around to protect the village against subsequent bandito predation; and he and his colleagues will only extract from the villagers 85% of what the banditos have extracted.
 He explains to the somewhat stunned villagers that, while there may be some sort of moral considerations that speak against the system under which they will now live, they can have no complaint against the system on the basis of their rights to their pre-tax income.
 To dramatize his stance, Adams orders that the following explanation from The Myth of Ownership (2002: 32—3) be painted on the wall of the village barn — merely substituting “safety from banditos” for “markets” and adding an appropriate parenthetical clarification: